 Here is a list of conditions that CBD can help treat:

 (We are constantly adding more information to this list and it will continue to be updated as more research surfaces to the public.)

 There are various kinds of CBD products available to purchase.
 From tinctures, tablets, capsules, and topicals–to edibles, infused water, infused drink mixes, skincare products, skin patches, plus much more.

 This is one of the best parts about CBD… unlike many medications, especially pharmaceuticals, there are no known “dirty” side effects that come with using it.
 The most a person might experience using CBD is sleepiness, dry mouth, and lightheadedness.

 However, if you are currently on pharmaceuticals or daily medication, it would be wise to consult with your doctor before starting CBD.
 Recent studies have found that another side effect of using CBD is that it inhibits the cleansing system of the liver, known as the cytochrome P-450 enzyme system.
 By inhibiting this system, it stops the liver from being able to filter the other medications you may be on.
 This can lead to unwanted side effects or even overdose.
 You can find a list of medications that CBD interacts with this way, here.

 Here is a list of benefits animals gain from using CBD:

-Depending on what kind of pet you have, most pet CBD products come as tinctures, capsules or treats.
-It might take a couple of products to find what will work best to administer to it to your furry friend.
+Depending on what kind of pet you have, most pet CBD products come as tinctures, capsules, or treats.
+It might take a couple of products to find what will work best to administer it to your furry friend.
 My cats, for example, will only take their CBD as a tincture.
-The only way they will take their CBD is by applying a couple drops on one of their paws for them to lick off.
-They won’t eat treats, capsules or the oil mixed in their food!
+The only way they will take their CBD is by applying a couple of drops on one of their paws for them to lick off.
+They won’t eat treats, capsules, or the oil mixed in their food!